Prat2000/Electronic-Candle-Project/README.md

 **CASE 2 :** When ```Vin+ < Vin-``` then ```Vout``` is **low** .Hence LED switches **OFF**.<br>

-**NOTE** In order to calibrate LM358 comparator, adjust the 10K Potentiometer to the level when the LED just turns off.
+**NOTE :** In order to calibrate LM358 comparator, adjust the 10K Potentiometer to the level when the LED just turns off.
 This increases sensitivity of the LDR.

 ### LDR(Light Dependent Resistor)
 ![LDR file](https://user-images.githubusercontent.com/60696998/79794328-afaa3f00-836f-11ea-90e9-0eccb448656d.png)<br>